usmanakhtar/ApolloTest/doc/addFunction.md

     3. You are able to add dependencies with `node install`.
     4. Adjust the `cloudFunction` within `index.js` to your needs.
     5. Follow the deployment guides from [AWS](./awsAddDeployment.md) and [IBM](./ibmAddDeployment.md).
+    6. Create tests in `test` directory and create a test script in `package.json` if you plan to use automated testing with the OpenFaaS CLI.
+    7. Follow the deployment guides from OpenFaaS.
 - Python:
     1. Create a copy of the `functions/template-python` and name it accordingly (should be in the same folder).
     2. Navigate to your copy.